gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 - **Toggle Bar**: Segmented control at the top to switch between Map and List views.
 - **Custom Location**: Enter coordinates to add a custom location that appears in both map and list views.
 - **Empty State**: Friendly message when no locations are available.
+- **Error State**: Generic error view with retry button for network errors and other failures.
 - **Pull-to-Refresh**: Swipe down to reload locations in list view.
 Refresh button in toolbar for map view.
 - **Card Design**: Modern card-style rows with shadows and rounded corners.
 - **Consistent Theme**: Centralized color scheme for maintainability.